cprnn/tcc_rabbits_challenge/README.md

 <li>✅ Replacing the characters with game-specific animations</li>
 <li>✅ Replacing the code and keyboard and joystick control with Blockly integration</li>
 <li>⬜ Integration of the FlutterFlow application screens with the game source code</li>
-<li>⬜ Integration of the application screens with Firebase for data storage</li>
+<li>✅ Integration of the application screens with Firebase for data storage</li>
 </ul>